Primary Care Sports Medicine Fellowship Program

 Graduates are eligible for the Certificate of Added Qualification Exam.

-Cleveland Clinic's Sports Health Primary Care Sports Medicine Fellowship is one of the oldest and most established sports medicine fellowship training programs in the United States.
+Cleveland Clinic's Sports Medicine Primary Care Sports Medicine Fellowship is one of the oldest and most established sports medicine fellowship training programs in the United States.
 The one year program is affiliated with the Department of Family Medicine at Fairview Hospital, a Cleveland Clinic hospital.

 Established in 1985, the Primary Care Sports Medicine fellowship has 70 graduates.
-Though most have trained in Family Medicine, graduates of Internal Medicine, Pediatrics and Physical Medicine and Rehabilitation residencies have been accepted to the program.
+Though most have trained in Family Medicine, allopathic and osteopathic graduates of Internal Medicine, Pediatrics and Physical Medicine and Rehabilitation residencies have been accepted to the program.
 The Fellowship has ACGME accreditation allowing the graduates to take the CAQ for Sports Medicine examination.

-Cleveland Clinic Sports Health is a group of sports medicine and team physicians working in collaboration with one another and with our allied medical partners in the office, in the training room, on the playing field and in the classroom with a commitment to the pursuit of clinical excellence.
+Cleveland Clinic Sports Medicine Center is a group of sports medicine and team physicians working in collaboration with one another and with our allied medical partners in the office, in the training room, on the playing field and in the classroom with a commitment to the pursuit of clinical excellence.
 Education and research are integral to the commitment.

 - Find more comprehensive information about the Primary Care Sports Fellowship program and the Warthog Society, our prestigious alumni association